-Students must register for GN 999X the semester prior to and the semester in which all coursework will be completed for graduation.
+Students must register for GN 999X the semester in which all coursework will be completed for graduation.
 Students who do not file their Intent to Graduate form in the Registrar's Office by the end of the first week of their last semester may be delayed in graduating.